kyle-n/kyle-n.github.io/_posts/2020-05-17-favorite-movies-2019.md

 ### 4: *A Beautiful Day in the Neighborhood* | ★★★★★

 I refrained from watching *A Beautiful Day in the Neighborhood* for a while because a Mr. Rogers biopic sounded maudlin and trite.
-Little did I realize director Marielle Heller beautifully used this stuffy-sounding idea as a vehicle for an aggressive, raw and emotional story about trauma and toxic masculinity.
+Little did I realize director Marielle Heller uses *Neighborhood* as a vehicle for an aggressive, raw and emotional story about trauma and toxic masculinity.

-Heller reframes Mr. Rogers as an advocate for the radical idea of emotional health.
-She hammers home a point stunning in its simplicity: If you don't process your feelings, they will eat you alive.
+Heller hammers home a point stunning in its simplicity: If you don't process your feelings, they will eat you alive.

 ### 3: *The Farewell* | ★★★★★